Model-Advantage and Value-Aware Models for Model-Based Reinforcement Learning: Bridging the Gap in Theory and Practice: Introduction

 In this work, we revisit Value Aware Model Learning (VAML) \citep{farahmand2017value, farahmand2018itervaml}, an alternate objective for learning dynamics.
 Instead of predicting the exact next state, VAML seeks to predict states that have similar value as the observed next state.
-For instance, suppose states $\sprime$ and $\sdoubleprime$ have the same value \ie $V^\pi(\sprime) = V^\pi(\sdoubleprime)$ under some policy $\pi$.
+For instance, suppose states $\sprime$ and $\sdoubleprime$ \nma{are distinct but} have the same value \ie $V^\pi(\sprime) = V^\pi(\sdoubleprime)$ under some policy $\pi$.
 MLE-based model learning would penalize predicting $\sdoubleprime$ instead of the observed state $\sprime$ since they are not identical.
 In VAML, $\sprime$ and $\sdoubleprime$ are equivalent since they have the same value.
-This objective is appealing as it factors in the \emph{utility} of the model in finding the optimal policy (through the value function) and does not require \nm{\emph{exact}} prediction of observed trajectories. \nm{However, while value-aware objectives in prior work (\eg \cite{farahmand2018itervaml}) are inspired by the minimization of (normed) model performance difference \nm{(of a policy on learned and true dynamics)}, they do not upper bound the model performance difference} and are not guaranteed to minimize it. \nm{In this work, we propose a novel} value-aware model-learning objective that not only upper bounds model performance difference but also exhibits superior performance \wrt previously proposed value-aware objectives.
+This objective is appealing as it factors in the \emph{utility} of the model in finding the optimal policy (through the value function) and does not require \nm{\emph{exact}} prediction of observed trajectories. \nmi{ Value-aware model-based RL has recently witnessed several theoretical advancements in the form of guarantees of convergence \cite{farahmand2017value,farahmand2018itervaml}, the value-equivalence principle \cite{grimm2020value} and use optimistic model-based RL for regret minimization \cite{ayoub2020model}.
+The MuZero algorithm \citep{muzero2020} is also an example of a value-aware (or `value-equivalent') model-based approach for solving discrete action environments while leveraging Monte-Carlo tree search. }